sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/run.rst

       :width: 80%

-Click on "DONE" or "SAVE" to save added components for that stage
+Click on "DONE" or "SAVE" to save added components for that stage.